Child Custody & Visitation Lawyers in Glendale

 Please call our office at (818) 423-4455 or contact us online today.

-Super organized, knowledgeable, sharp and LA county is their home court and they know the judges.
-I highly recommend Boyamian Law.- Anush H.
+Super organized, knowledgeable, sharp and LA county is their home court and they know the judges.- Anush H.

-She and her team persevered throughout with razor sharp intellect, superior comprehension of the law, and consistent compassion and charity for me, of which I am deeply grateful.- Lesley V.
+Razor sharp intellect, superior comprehension of the law, and consistent compassion and charity for me.- Lesley V.

-All of them communicate with one another and each person knew what was going on in my case.
-I felt they were personally invested in it.- Robert W.
+All of them communicate with one another and each person knew what was going on in my case.- Robert W.

 No two cases are the same; we take the time to get to know our clients and ensure they are provided with a solution customized to fit their goals.